Viewed 6337 times

+This sweet ingredient has properties that are essential to the structure, texture and appearance of many recipes, especially baked goods.
 Sugar has become an ingredient so widely used in everyday cooking and eating that many people take it for granted.
-But sugar was once so costly that only the wealthy could afford this sweet luxury.
+But, you will be surprised to know that sugar was once so costly that only the wealthy could afford this sweet luxury!

 How to Select

 • Check the packaging date and ensure that it is dry and has no moisture.
-Its free movement and dry granules best tells about its quality and freshness.
+Its free movement and dry granules best tell about its quality and freshness.

 • A morning cup of tea or coffee is incomplete without sugar.

 • In soft drinks, it adds mass.

 • Raw potatoes in restaurant's are dipped in sugar water before frying to give them their crispness.

 • In shortening-based cakes, sugar delays and controls the temperature at which the batter goes from fluid to solid, allowing the leavening agent (e.g., baking powder) to produce the maximum amount of carbon dioxide.
 The gas is held inside the air cells of the structure, resulting in a fine, uniformly-grained cake with a soft, smooth crumb texture.

 • In foam-type cakes, such as angel and sponge, sugar acts as a whipping aid, helping produce light foam that serves as the basic structure of the cake.

 • Sugar can help prevent lumping and clumping.
 Instead of individually adding dry ingredients like spices, starch and baking powder to a batter or liquid, first mix them with sugar.